vladigleba/vladigleba.github.io/source/_posts/2014-04-04-deploying-rails-apps-part-5-configuring-capistrano.markdown

 date: 2014-04-04 07:36
 comments: true
 categories: [Rails, Deployment, Phindee]
+description: Learn how to configure Capistrano for deployment.
 ---

 In the previous four posts, I covered how I went about setting up my server for Phindee and how I configured Unicorn and Nginx.
 Here in part 5, I will now talk about how I configured Capistrano to actually deploy Phindee.